catseye/Chrysoberyl/article/General Information.md

 statically analyzed, and then rendered with Markdown to produce HTML5 files.

-We do use [Javascript][] on the pages on this site, but outside of [Gewgaws][], which are steeped in it, we try to use it judiciously.
+We do use [Javascript][] on the pages on this site, but outside of the [gewgaws][], which are steeped in it, we try to use it judiciously.

 ### Chrysoberyl